lorisleiva/laravel-actions-docs/actions-as-objects.md

 ]);
 ```

+## Access the returned value

-Note that, whatever is returned by the `handle` method will be returned by the `run` method.
+Whatever is returned by the `handle` method will be returned by the `run` method.

 ```php
 // Assuming the `PublishANewArticle` returns the article that